fatfingers23/citro2d-project-template/README.md

 1. Make sure your 3DS is connected to the same network as your computer.
 2. Once you have your 3DS modded and the homebrew launcher installed open the homebrew launcher.
-3. On the main screen press `Y` on your console and should see a screen that says "3dslink NetLoader" along with an IP address.
+3. On the main screen of homebrew launcher press `Y` on your console and should see a screen that says "3dslink NetLoader" along with an IP address.
 4. In the projects root run `cargo 3ds run --address {address from step 3}` (May not need the `--address` flag depending on how your network is configured)